Israel must remove all Jewish settlers from occupied West Bank - UN inquiry

 A UN human rights inquiry has called on Israel to remove all Jewish settlers from the West Bank and cease expansion.
 The report said the settlements violate international law, and are an attempt to drive out Palestinians through intimidation.

+"The mission believes that the motivation behind this violence and the intimidation against the Palestinians as well as their properties is to drive the local populations away from their lands and allow the settlements to expand," said the report.The report has the potential to significantly worsen the UN’s already-strained relationship with Israel, particularly after Israeli representatives failed to appear at a UN human rights review two days ago.
 The Israeli government has repeatedly ignored international condemnations of its settlements in the occupied territories, and continues to bar the entry of a Human Rights Council probe to assess the impact of the settlements.
 Israel has insisted that the organization is biased in favor of the Palestinians, and claimed that historic and biblical ties justify its claim to the territories.